heathermkrause/WWC/README.md

 ![plot of chunk unnamed-chunk-4](README-unnamed-chunk-4-1.png)

-Instead, the Veracio survey tool can be used to statistically weight each survey respondent according to what proportion of Texas' real proportion he or she represents.
+Instead, the Veracio survey tool can be used to statistically weight each survey respondent relative to what proportion of Texas' real population he or she represents.

 ```r